 The Follow Up Dialog Token field(Ed) is the nonzero value of the Dialog Token field of the last(#2164) transmitted Fine(M56) Timing Measurement frame to indicate that it is the follow up Fine(Ed) Timing Measurement frame and that the TOD, TOA, Max TOD Error and Max TOA Error fields contain the values of the timestamps captured with the first Fine Timing Measurement frame of the pair.
 The Follow Up Dialog Token field(Ed) is 0 to indicate that the Fine Timing Measurement frame is not a follow up to a last(#2164) transmitted Fine Timing Measurement frame.
 The value 0 in this field also indicates that TOD, TOA, (#3267)TOD Error, and (#3267)TOA Error fields are reserved.
 See 10.24.6 (Fine timing measurement procedure(#46)(#3446)).

+To the editor: Please change the following paragraph:

-The TOD, TOA, Max TOD Error, and Max TOA Error fields are expressed in units of 0.1 ns..Emax
+The TOD, and TOA, Max TOD Error, and Max TOA Error fields are expressed in units of 0.1 ns picoseconds.

+The maximum errors in the TOD and TOA values are represented using a piecewise linear function of the Max Error as defined in Equation (8-3)

+(8-3)

+Emax= unknown,Max Error, 64∙Max Error-214+214,≥1064896, Max Error=00<Max Error<214 214≤Max Error<215-1 Max Error=215-1

+where Max Error in Equation (8-3) is the integer value of Max TOD Error or Max TOA Error fields and Emax is the maximum TOD or TOA error, respectively, in units of picoseconds.

 The TOD field contains a timestamp that represents the time, with respect to a time base,(#3267) at which the start of the preamble of the last(#2164) transmitted Fine(M56) Timing Measurement frame appeared at the transmit antenna connector(#1410).